-Course Advisory: Keyboarding speed of 30 wpm and BSOT 113
+C-ID: BSOT 123X Course Advisory: Keyboarding speed of 30 wpm and BSOT 113 Non-transferable to UC or CSU Hours: 16-18 lecture

 Provides an intermediate understanding of database design and management.
 Advanced Queries, table design, custom forms and reports as well as integration of Access with the web and other programs are covered.
 This course continues preparation for the Microsoft Office Specialist exam for MS Access.